wp-plugins/moneypress-ebay-edition/readme.txt

-=== Moneypress eBay Edition ===
+=== MoneyPress : eBay Edition ===
+Plugin Name: MoneyPress : eBay Edition
 Contributors: cybersprocket
 Donate Link: http://www.cybersprocket.com/products/moneypress-ebay/
 Tags: plugin,post,page,ebay,affiliate,store
 Requires at least: 2.6
 Tested up to: 2.9.2
-Stable tag: 1.1
+Stable tag: 1.2

-Our Moneypress eBay plugin allows you to display products for sell on eBay based on keywords you choose.
+Our MoneyPress eBay plugin allows you to display products for sell on eBay based on keywords you choose.

 == Description ==

-Our Moneypress eBay plugin allows you to display products for sell on eBay based on keywords you choose.
-You can also control how many of those products you want to appear on your site.
+Our MoneyPress : eBay Edition plugin allows you to easily display products from eBay based on keywords you provide.
+It makes it simple to show product listings for anything relevant to your site.
+All product entries also come with images, current asking prices, and links to eBay to get further information about the product.

+List your own products by entering your seller ID, or sell any product on eBay and earn a commission with your eBay Partner ID or other approved affiliate program ID.
+If you are an eBay seller or an approved eBay affiliate this plugin will help boost the income earning potential of your site in just a few easy steps.

 After installing the plugin (see below for instructions) you can show products on any page on your site by using the ‘[ebay_show_items]’ shortcode.
 For example, entering the shortcode